midsterx/Analysis-Prediction-Clustering-on-Power-Consumption/README.md

 ## Steps:
 Sequence of Files to be run:
+1. Create an empty folder named 'dataset' write outside the git-cloned folder, and place the initial dataset inside the folder
-1. Files in Cleaning and Preprocessing
+2. Files in Cleaning and Preprocessing
-2. Files in Prediction - SARIMA, LSTM and Hybrid in that order
+3. Files in Prediction - SARIMA, LSTM and Hybrid in that order
-3. Files in Clustering
+4. Files in Clustering